labscript-suite/labscript-suite/docs/source/troubleshooting.rst

 ---------------------------------------------------------------

 This occurs when there is a stopping error that prevents the GUI from loading (when standard error handling would take over).
-In order to see the error that is preventing the compoenent from launching, you should launch the program from the command line.
+In order to see the error that is preventing the component from launching, you should launch the program from the command line.
-Run the following command in the python environment you installed the **labscript-suite** into.
+To do so, run the following command in the python environment you installed the **labscript-suite** into.

 .. code-block:: shell